-Guide to the Best Paella in Barcelona
+Guide to the Best Paella Restaurants in Barcelona

-I often get the question of where to find a good paella in Barcelona.
+I often get the question from visitors of where to find a good paella in Barcelona.
 It is not easy to find a really good one, especially considering how many restaurants offer them on their menu.
 I have created this post to help you find the best ones and what mistakes to avoid, and a list of the best paella restaurants in Barcelona in my humble opinion!

 How to find the best paellas in Barcelona

 Finding a good paella is not easy.
 For anyone who is new to Barcelona, here are some rules.